 - Kirchhoff’s Current Law goes by several names: Kirchhoff’s First Law and Kirchhoff’s Junction Rule.
-According to the Junction rule in a circuit, the total of the currents in a junction is equal to the sum of currents outside the junction in a circuit.
+According to the Junction rule, the total of the currents in a junction is equal to the sum of currents outside the junction in a circuit.

 - Kirchhoff’s Voltage Law goes by several names: Kirchhoff’s Second Law and Kirchhoff’s Loop Rule.
 According to the loop rule, the sum of the voltages around the closed loop is equal to null.

-In the above figure, the currents I1, I2 and I3 entering the node are positive and two currents I4 and I5 are negative in values.
+In the above figure, the currents I1, I2 and I3 entering the node is considered positive, likewise, the currents I4 and I5 exiting the nodes is considered negative in values.
 This can be expressed in the form of an equation:

 I1 + I2 + I3 – I4 – I5 = 0